What is venous hypertension?

 Link showing venous refluxhttps://www.youtube.com/watch?v=P15g-Oewbys

 - Venous Plethysmography – here infra-red light assesses the capillary filling during exercise.
-Increased capillary filling is indicative of venous reflux and thus incompetent veins.
+An increased capillary filling is indicative of venous reflux and thus incompetent veins.
 (Picture 9 & 10)

 - Physiologic venous function tests – These predict the severity of venous insufficiency.
 The parameters used are: